 3.3 Referral to Outside Agencies

-Any person may at any time make a complaint to an external agency, such as the Financial Services Ombudsman or the Office of the Australian Information Commissioner.
-The Ombudsman will generally only act once all internal stages of the complaint process have been exhausted.
+Any person may at any time make a complaint to an external agency, such as the Legal Services Commission or the Office of the Australian Information Commissioner.
+The Regulator will generally only act once all internal stages of the complaint process have been exhausted.

 Sciaccas may cease to deal with a Complaint once referred to an outside agency.

 4.1 This process applies to all members and staff of Sciaccas Lawyers and provides a single system to deal with disputes.

 4.2 Complaints will generally not be accepted if the event which is the cause of the Complaint occurred longer than 12 months ago.

 4.3 A Complainant may withdraw their Complaint at any time.